 Earlier days you can manually update the apps and OS whenever needed.
 However, nowadays app developers force automatic updates to keep the apps safer and securer.
 When you install Microsoft products on Mac, there will be a Microsoft AutoUpdate program installed in addition to core app.
 This AutoUpdate tool helps to check the available updates in background and install the latest version without your intervention.
 Unfortunately, this AutoUpdate is a nagging tool that will annoy you popping up all the time with notifications and updates.
-If you are frustrated, here is how you can disable Microsoft AutoUpdate in Mac.
+If you are frustrated, here is how you can stop Microsoft AutoUpdate always running in background in Mac.

-Before Disabling Microsoft AutoUpdate
+Before Disabling Microsoft AutoUpdate Tool

 Apps installed from Mac App Store will get updates from Apple through “App Store > Updates” section.
 So, Microsoft AutoUpdate tool will not be there in your Mac if you have installed apps from Mac App Store.
 As mentioned, the tool will be automatically installed when you install Office, Edge or any other apps from Microsoft website.
+You can’t remove the tool while installing through installer package.

 Though you will not find this tool in Applications folder, there are multiple ways you can disable this tool in Mac.